Date: June 22/23, 2019.

 Location: WCCMT Victoria Campus.
 818 Broughton St. Victoria, BC.

-RMT’s – 14 PE continuing education credits pending.
+Approved by the CMTBC for 14 PE continuing education credits

 This is a multidisciplinary course that uses the latest pain science research to help inform clinical practice.
 Suitable for PT’s, RMT’s, DC’s, and AT’s.

 Refunds – available 8 weeks before course.
 50% refund given at 4 weeks, no refunds issued less than 4 weeks

 This 2 day course will cover pain science concepts and history in physical therapy, specific applications of novel movements and edge work, exposure based care in physical therapy, and fostering a consistent message and mode of communication across the entire treatment encounter.